ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ## 👩‍💻 Scenario use-case and persona description
-For the creation and implementation of the scenario three types of personas were assumed.
+For the creation and implementation of the scenario three types of personas were assumed:

 ![ personas](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/personas.png?raw=true)